The Perfect 10-Day Morocco Itinerary

 map morocco itinerary

-If you want to create a perfect itinerary for Morocco, you must add Marrakech to your list.
-It’s a major city of Morocco and the best starting point for exploring the country.
+If you want to create a perfect Morocco itinerary, you must add Marrakech to your list.
+It’s one of the major cities in Morocco and the best starting point for exploring the country.

-With its famous Jemaa el-Fna square, the medina, riads, beautiful Majorelle garden, Ben Youssef Madrasa, El Badi and Bahia palace, the city has a lot to offer.
+With its famous Jemaa el-Fna square, the old medina, riads, beautiful Majorelle garden, Ben Youssef Madrasa, El Badi, and Bahia palace, the city has a lot to offer.

 Due to the chaotic traffic and noise, some people find Marrakech very stressful, but there’s always a quiet place to escape to.